Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 *   **Purpose:** Displays a list of all available(based on isDeleted) sports facilities .
 *   **Components:**
     *   **Search & Filters:** Options to search by facility name or location, and filters for pricing.
 (Frontend implementation)
-    *   **Facility Cards:** Each card includes an image, name, price per hour, and a "View Details" button.
+    *   **Facility Cards:** Each card includes an image, name, price per hour, and a "View Details" button that navigates to the facility details page.

 ### 7\. **Facility Details Page:**